mevdschee/saferbq/README.md

 When building dynamic BigQuery queries, you often need to reference table or dataset names that:

-- Contain hyphens (e.g., `my-dataset.my-table`)
 - Are dynamically determined at runtime
 - Need to be used in DDL operations (CREATE, ALTER, DROP)
+- Are escaped by backticks

-BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for table/dataset identifiers in SQL statements.
+BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for table/dataset identifiers in SQL statements that are escaped by backticks.
 You're forced to use string concatenation, which is:

 - **Unsafe**: Opens the door to SQL injection
 - **Error-prone**: Manual backtick quoting is tedious